stackforge/openstack-sdk-php/doc/oo-tutorial.md

 This way we can refer to them by their short name, rather than by their fully qualified name.

-The last line initializes the built-in HPCloud autoloader.
+The last line initializes the built-in OpenStack autoloader.
 What does this mean?
 It means that this is the only `require` or `include` statement you need in your code.
 The library does the rest of the including for you, on demand, in a performance-sensitive way.

-There are some other fancy things that HPCloud::Bootstrap can do for you.
+There are some other fancy things that OpenStack::Bootstrap can do for you.
 Most notably, you can pass configuration parameters into it.
 But for the time being, we are good to go.